awesomephant/blog/posts/everything-i-know-about-slippy-maps.md

 Style --> web
 {% endmermaid %}

 1. A set of suitable geographic data.
-The bulk of this is typically an OpenStreetMap export, but many groups add data from NASA, [NaturalEarth](https://www.naturalearthdata.com/) and their own proprietary data.
+The bulk of this is typically an OpenStreetMap export, but many groups add data from NASA, [NaturalEarth](https://www.naturalearthdata.com/) and other sources.
-2. A vector tile schema containing a list semantically-useful layers for your map data.
+2. A [tile schema](https://wiki.openstreetmap.org/wiki/Vector_tiles#Tile_schemas) containing a list semantically-useful layers for your map data.
 3. A tile generator to parse this data, simplify it, sort it into layers according in your schema, slice it into square tiles for every zoom level, and save them to a database
 4. A tile server that reads from the database and delivers individual tiles in response to HTTP requests
 5. A style document where you specify how each element in your schema should be rendered at each zoom level
 6. A user interface that implements controls like zooming or panning, sends well-formed requests to your tile server, parses the resulting data and draws it to the screen in the visual style you specified.

-This doesn't include features like search, geolocation or routing, which carry their own laundry lists of dependencies.
+You also need a way to regularly update your data and redeploy your tiles to keep your map current.[^2] Supporting features like search or routing carry their own laundry lists of dependencies.

 ## Implementation